diecatiamonteiro/neighbourhood-helper-fullstack-mern/README.md

 - The register & login pages will use `/register` and `/login`.
 - The frontend will store the JWT token in localStorage or cookies to authenticate the user.
-- After login, the app will use `GET /data` to show the logged-in user’s profile or dashboard, and to keep user logged in after refreshing page.
+- After login, the app will use `GET /data` to show the logged-in user's profile or dashboard, and to keep user logged in after refreshing page.

 #### 5.2.
 Requests Routes (`/requests`)